-We don’t know much about Eternals just yet, but we know that Ikaris (Richard Madden), Kingo (Kumail Nanjiani), Makkari (Lauren Ridloff), Phastos (Brian Tyree Henry), Ajak (Salma Hayek), Sprite (Lia McHugh), Gilgamesh (Don Lee), and Thena (Angelina Jolie) will be gracing movie theaters in what is expected to be a full-on Kirby visual spectacle late next year.
+We do not know much about Eternals just yet, but we know that Ikaris (Richard Madden), Kingo (Kumail Nanjiani), Makkari (Lauren Ridloff), Phastos (Brian Tyree Henry), Ajak (Salma Hayek), Sprite (Lia McHugh), Gilgamesh (Don Lee), and Thena (Angelina Jolie) will be gracing movie theaters in what is expected to be a full-on Jack Kirby visual spectacle late next year.
 All that star power packs a wallop to be sure, but the real story here lies in the characters that these stars have been selected to play.

-What jumps out immediately after you recover from shock at seeing all those big names attached to a virtually unknown property is the diversity of this group of superheroes.
+What jumps out immediately after you recover from the shock at seeing all those big names attached to a virtually unknown property is the diversity of this group of superheroes.
 Ikaris is so far the only character to be played by a white man.
 An Asian man will be an Eternal whose storyline in the comics involves being mistaken for figures such as Samson and Hercules.
 One character’s original race has been changed: Kingo, who in the comic hails from the Japanese settlement of the Eternals, will be played by a South Asian-American man.
 A total of three characters have been genderbent: Makkari, a blonde, blue-eyed male, is now an African-American woman; Sprite, originally a young boy, will be played by a young female actress; and Ajak, the male leader of the Eternals, will be played by a Latin American woman.
-Even more impressive is another change that casting has brought to Makkari: from being a hearing male, the character will now be a deaf female- the first ever deaf superhero in the Marvel Cinematic Universe.
+Even more impressive is another change that casting has brought to Makkari: from being a hearing male, the character will now be a deaf female- the first-ever deaf superhero in the Marvel Cinematic Universe.

-Marvel Studios has been heavily criticized for the lack of diversity in its roster of superheroes, and rightly so.
+Marvel Studios has been rightly heavily criticized for the lack of diversity in its roster of superheroes.
 After all, it took over 10 years and 17 movies before the studio released one that was led by a person of color, which was followed a year and two more movies later by the studio’s first solo female movie.
-In turn, studio heads haven’t been shy about their intent to diversify the Marvel Studios properties.
-Kevin Feige told Variety in its Playback podcast last December that Black Panther was “[…]the beginning.
+In turn, studio heads have not been shy about their intent to diversify the Marvel Studios properties.
+Feige told Variety in its Playback podcast last December that Black Panther was “[…]the beginning.
 That it worked out as well as it worked out has encouraged us to head into the direction we were going to head anyway.
 But you look at the film—it is incredible.
 That movie would not have been what it was if everyone sitting at the table looked like you or me… When you have diverse voices, you get better stories and you get more exciting stories, you get more surprising stories.
 And that is something that is very clear.”

 Over the past year, Feige and his fellow executives have continuously teased a diversified MCU.
-At the premiere of Captain Marvel, Executive Vice President for Production Victoria Alonso, who is a lesbian, said that “the world is ready” for a superhero who identifies as part of the LGBT+ community, and that the studio is “actively working on making our universe as diverse and inclusive as we can,” asking fans to be patient.
+At the premiere of Captain Marvel, Executive Vice President for Production Victoria Alonso, who is a lesbian, said that “the world is ready” for a superhero who identifies as part of the LGBT+ community, and that the studio is “actively working on making our universe as diverse and inclusive as we can”, asking fans to be patient.
 The confirmation of the Eternals cast and other Phase 4 projects at the studio’s unparalleled panel at San Diego Comic-Con this year proves that they were serious about keeping their promises.

 The significance of their roles, and perhaps the movie, in the greater scheme of things is clear to them, as evidenced by their appearance at San Diego Comic-Con.
 When Hayek was asked about how she felt about portraying Ajak, the leader of the Eternals, she responded: “I feel very honored to be a part of a movie that is going to allow people who never felt represented in superheroes, or in this case Eternals.
 I am proud to have a diverse family.”
 Angelina Jolie echoed that sentiment, saying: “What it means to be a part of the MCU, what it means to be an Eternal, to be a part of this family- I know what we all need to do.
 We’ve all read the script, we all know what the task ahead is, and we all know what you deserve, so we are all going to be working very, very hard.”

 Perlmutter’s penchant for being a cheapskate is widely known within the industry, but he has also allegedly said and done some more questionable things.
 The Financial Times reported back in 2012 that Perlmutter had said that no one would notice the major casting change between Iron Man and Iron Man 2 (Terrence Howard was replaced by Don Cheadle as Rhodey) because black people “look the same.”
-The Sony hack of 2014 revealed Perlmutter’s aversion to female superhero movies because, as he reasoned, they don’t make any money.
+The Sony hack of 2014 revealed Perlmutter’s aversion to female superhero movies because, as he reasoned, they do not make any money.
 In addition, Vanity Fair also reported that Perlmutter was directly responsible for the lack of Black Widow toys during the release of Avengers: Age of Ultron.
-With Feige reporting to Alan Horn, he would no longer be subject to this kind of thinking, and therefore be more faithful to what the franchise and its fans need and deserve.
+With Feige reporting to Alan Horn, he would no longer be subject to this kind of thinking and therefore be more faithful to what the franchise and its fans need and deserve.